 Tromsø is a city and municipality in Troms county, Norway.
 The administrative centre of the municipality is the city of Tromsø.

-Tromsø is an Arctic city, but because of the Gulf Stream the weather conditions are not Arctic.
-Although August is still summer, the weather is colder than most are used to at that time of year.
+Tromsø is an arctic city, but because of the Gulf Stream the weather conditions are not arctic.
+August is still summer, but is colder than most are used to at that time of year.

 The month of August is characterised by falling daily high temperatures, with daily highs decreasing from 15°C to 12°C over the course of the month.
 Temperatures exceed 20°C or drop below 8°C on only one day in ten.

 The sun is only gone for a couple of hours each night in August.
 It rises at 02:30 and sets at 23:15.
 It will not get dark during the night since the sun is only below the horizon for a few hours - a phenomenon called “white nights”.

 You can read more about Tromsø at: www.visittromso.no

 Dear contenders and contributors to the Chess Olympiad 2014,

 A warm welcome to the city of Tromsø!